NnataljaStefania/Minimalism/README.md

 # Minimalism
-Site is the style of minimalism
+The site is made in minimalist style